mmnowak/tarot-quiz/README.md

 2. A clean design that catches the eye.
 3. A website that looks good and responds correctly on all device sizes.
 4. A website that is accessible to all users.
-5. A quiz game that displays all questions and answer correctly.
+5. A quiz game that displays all questions and answers correctly.
 6. Interactivity - including a timer, a progress bar and a score display.
 7. Easy access for the user to contact the site owner.